What is a VPN? How it Works & How to Use a VPN (2024)

 ExpressVPN works with: Netflix, Disney+, Max, Hulu, Amazon Prime Video, BBC iPlayer, ITVx, ESPN, DAZN, Peacock TV, Sling TV, fuboTV, Paramount+, Sky Go, Crunchyroll, and more.

-ExpressVPN is compatible with: Windows, macOS, Linux, Chromebook, Android, iOS, Chrome, Firefox, Edge, PlayStation, Xbox, Amazon Fire TV, Amazon Fire TV Stick, Chromecast, Roku, Android TVs, smart TVs, routers, and more.
+ExpressVPN is compatible with: Windows, macOS, tvOS, Linux, Chromebook, Android, iOS, Chrome, Firefox, Edge, PlayStation, Xbox, Amazon Fire TV, Amazon Fire TV Stick, Chromecast, Roku, Android TVs, smart TVs, routers, and more.

-2024 Update!
-ExpressVPN has dropped prices for a limited time to a crazy $6.67 per month for the 1-year plan + 3 months free (you can save up to 49%)!
-This is a limited offer so be sure to grab it now before it's gone.
+Get ExpressVPN's Black Friday Deal!
+You can subscribe to ExpressVPN for as low as $ 4.99 per month + get extra 6 months free with the 2-year plan (save up to 82%)!
+This is a limited offer so grab it now before it's gone.
 See more information on this offer here.

 Key Features:

-- 11,670+ servers in 100 countries with a huge optimized selection
+- Offers 11,670+ servers in 100 countries, including multiple optimized options

-- Protect up to 7 devices at once
+- Secures up to 7 devices simultaneously

 - NoSpy servers — owned and maintained by CyberGhost in its headquarters in Romania to prevent interference by third-party data center operators.